 This database is a compilation of several different 3-by-5-inch index card files in the library.
-There are more than 10,000 records, with information on perhaps as many as 20,000 individuals.
-The cards were created by different people at different times in the early 20th Century.
+There are more than 10,000 records, with information on as many as 20,000 individuals.
+The cards were created by different people at different times in the early 20th century.
 The cards still exist and are available in the library.

 The marriages are derived from three sources:

 - Marriage notices from the weekly newspaper, Greensboro-Patriot from 1826-99